 | 16 GB RAM | ~$20.00/mo | ~$59.99/mo |

 Winner: Shockbyte.
-The price difference is significant โ Shockbyte is roughly 60-70% cheaper across all tiers.
-If budget matters, this is hard to ignore.
+The price gap is significant.
+Shockbyte is roughly 60-70% cheaper across all tiers.
+For a 4 GB plan, you save almost $10/month, which adds up to $120/year.
+If budget matters, that is hard to ignore.

 Performance & Hardware